 2006: Getting featured in American Inventor

 Griffin’s passion for the game led him to believe BulletBall was going to be an Olympic sport.
-In 2006, he was featured in the reality show American Inventor (not Shark Tank, like many people believe), in which he shared the struggles he experienced while developing and keeping the game.
+In 2006, he was featured in the reality show American Inventor (not Shark Tank, as many people believe), in which he shared the struggles he experienced while developing and keeping the game.
 He quit his job and sold his car, house, and wife’s wedding ring to keep the BulletBall afloat.
-The judges then squashed him, but his painful experience in the show went viral and he became known as the ‘BulletBall guy’.
+The judges then squashed him, but his painful experience in the show went viral, and he became known as the ‘BulletBall guy’.

 Griffin gained popularity as he became the subject of memes, and his video during the show was dubbed as “one of national television’s most cringe-worthy performances.”
-He achieved better luck when he marketed it as a sport that can be played whether sitting or standing-allowing the game to be categorized as an inclusion sport.
+He achieved better luck when he marketed it as a sport that can be played, whether sitting or standing-allowing the game to be categorized as an inclusion sport.

 2009: Bulletball as an Inclusion Sport

-The National Center on Health, Physical Activity and Disability (NCHPAD)’S official website, nchpad.org, officially published information about the BulletBall as an inclusion sport.
+The National Center on Health, Physical Activity, and Disability (NCHPAD)’S official website, nchpad.org, officially published information about the BulletBall as an inclusion sport.
 This achievement has elevated the game’s status from a failed invention to a worthwhile game that can be played together by abled and differently-abled persons.

 2019: Getting Featured in Griffin’s Book, Endless Dreams